MadMan247/Eds-Sounds/README.md

   Added a few new songs that aren't that good, but'll get the job done. fixed some noises that weren't loud enough rain now exists
+  Also updated the Logo.
+Much better.

+  !!!!I acidentally made the "stone1" walking sound also contain all of the sounds.!!!!
+  (I changed the one on my website, but it'll take forever to reupload to drive.)

   I also now have a website: edsmcserv.com the downloads can be found there.